pantheon-systems/documentation/source/_docs/wordpress-s3.md

 Optionally, add the `--delete-local` flag to remove the local copies of the media files.

-Upon succesful migration, this command will also run a search/replace on your database to update references to the newly-migrated files.
+Upon succesful migration, this command will also provide a search/replace command for your database to update references to the newly-migrated files.
 Note that you will need to run this on all Pantheon environments (dev/test/live).

 #### Further configuration
 Check out the plugin's [README file](https://github.com/humanmade/S3-Uploads/blob/master/README.md) for information on advanced configuration, such as cache control, URL rewriting and offline development.